hmvyp/thicket/docs/readme.txt

 │   │       └── A_b_sometext.txt
 │   │
 │   │
-│   └── src_all.thicket_mount.txt ◄ This is a description of mountpoint to be materialized
+│   └── src_all.thicket_mount.txt ◄ This is a description of a mountpoint to be materialized │
-│
 │       Mountpoint description content:
 │         src